-An epileptic woman was taking lamotrigine at a dosage of 300 mg daily in the last half of pregnancy and postpartum.
+An woman with epilepsy was taking lamotrigine at a dosage of 300 mg daily in the last half of pregnancy and postpartum.
 At 2 weeks postpartum, breastmilk samples taken before the morning dose, before and after nursing, were 5.6 and 5.7 mg/L, respectively.

 Thirty-four women with 35 births had breastmilk lamotrigine levels monitored.
 Specific dosages and milk levels were not reported in the abstract, but the authors stated that they calculated that some of the infants received a mg/kg dosage that would be expected to produce therapeutic serum levels.
 However, infant serum levels were not reported.